Notostigma foreli – Queen of Australia

 250,00€

-Magnificent Australian species close to Formica, of very impressive size and sublime color.
-Extremely rare and exclusively on sale on Fourmiculture.
+A magnificent Australian species closely related to Formica, very impressively large and sublimely colored.
+Extremely rare and exclusively for sale at Fourmiculture.

 Out of stock